arc64/www.tecks.co.nz/data-processing/4b-copy-data/Origin/Importantlearningandteachingevents/Thelearningoutcomeshiddeninsidecurriculumgoals/Theskillsinvolvedinlearningtowrite/Developingfluencyinprintingwritingortyping/index.md

 ---
+has_children: false
 layout: default
+nav_order: 2
-title: "Developing fluency in printing, writing, or typing "
+title: 'Developing fluency in printing, writing, or typing '
-nav_order: Developingfluencyinprintingwritingortyping
-has_children: false
 ---
 # Developing fluency in printing, writing, or typing